Conference on World Affairs: Cinema Interruptus

 While Ebert was recovering from cancer surgeries in 2007 and 2008, RogerEbert.com founding editor and CWA participant Jim Emerson stepped in to moderate during his absence.
-Ebert returned for 2009 and 2010, but mainly as a contributor, using his computer as his voice in order to participate.

-In 2009, after cancer robbed him of his ability to speak, Ebert invited the director Ramin Bahrani to go through his Chop Shop using the Interruptus method: "The smallest details of the film reflected the vision of Bahrani and his cinematographer, Michael Simmonds.
+In 2009, after cancer robbed him of his ability to speak, Ebert invited Ramin Bahrani to go through his Chop Shop using the Interruptus method: "The smallest details of the film reflected the vision of Bahrani and his cinematographer, Michael Simmonds.
 He explained why each shot was chosen.
 How each was choreographed.
 How the plot, which seems to unfold in a documentary fashion, has a three-act structure, a character arc, and deliberate turning points.
 Why there was a soccer sticker on the back of a pickup truck."
+Ebert used his computerized voice to participate.

-Bahrani told Ebert he'd do anything to meet Werner Herzog, so they "conspired to lure Werner to Boulder in 2010, where he joined Ramin in a shot-by-shot analysis of Aguirre, the Wrath of God."
-In his memoir Life Itself, Ebert writes that "Although I couldn't speak, it was an inspiring experience for me, bringing these two men together in the act of watching a great film...
+Bahrani told Ebert he'd do anything to meet Werner Herzog, so they "conspired to lure Werner to Boulder in 2010, where he joined Ramin in a shot-by-shot analysis of Aguirre, the Wrath of God...Although I couldn't speak, it was an inspiring experience for me, bringing these two men together in the act of watching a great film...
 I was deeply satisfied every afternoon by the Interruptus sessions, and at some point that week I realized it would be my last trip to Boulder.
 I had come the first time forty years earlier.
 As I watched a great director whose career I'd admired from 1968, and another who had emerged in the last few years, I thought that was symbolism enough.
 I gave Interruptus a push and knew it could sail on its own.
 I felt good that Herzog had been in my life close to the beginning and now probably close to the end and had never made an unworthy film.
 I don't think Bahrani will make one, either.
 Artists like them bring meaning to my life, which has been devoted in such large part to films of worthlessness."

 In 2011, Ebert announced that he would not be returning, and Emerson would carry on as moderator.

-The Cinema Interruptus film-viewing process started in 1975 and continues to the present.
 After Ebert's passing in 2013, the event was named Ebert Interruptus.
-In 2016, the critic and Filmspotting podcast host Josh Larsen made his Interruptus debut with Wes Anderson's Rushmore.
+In 2016, the critic and Filmspotting host Josh Larsen made his Interruptus debut with Rushmore.
 Larsen is the Interruptus host as of this writing.

-Interruptus Films from 1975 to the present, from Boulder Weekly film critic Michael Casey.